 Hidden away in the nearby village of Strete is the well-renowned restaurant The Laughing Monk.
 Run by chef Ben Handley, this restaurant has been awarded an AA Rosette and a Gold Taste of the West award.

-For more holiday inspiration, find your favourite place to stay in our cottage collection.
+For more holiday inspiration, find your favourite place to stay in Dartmouth.